kurthuff/wpg_food_desert/README.md

 ## Data Sources

-1) City of Winnipeg 'Assessment Parcels'
+1) City of Winnipeg 'Assessment Parcels'<br>
 Used for notebook EDA, as well as mapping neighbourhood population to exact residential location.
-A further iteration of this project would use the API, but for now I'll use static data downloaded on 11/12/2025. https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44/about_data
+A further iteration of this project would use the API, but for now I'll use static data downloaded on 11/12/2025.<br>
+https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44/about_data

-2) City of Winnipeg 'Map of Road Network'
+2) City of Winnipeg 'Map of Road Network'<br>
 Used later in the project to determine disatnce along roads to nearest supermarket.
 Roads are assumed to have sidewalks.
-A further iteration of the project can use the API, but for this iteration a static download on 11/12/2025 is used. https://data.winnipeg.ca/City-Planning/Map-of-Road-Network/2eba-wm4h
+A further iteration of the project can use the API, but for this iteration a static download on 11/12/2025 is used.<br>
+https://data.winnipeg.ca/City-Planning/Map-of-Road-Network/2eba-wm4h

-3) OpenStreetMaps 'supermarket API query' *DEPRECATED*; too many formatting and query errors to be reliable.
+3) OpenStreetMaps 'supermarket API query'<br>
+*DEPRECATED*; too many formatting and query errors to be reliable.
 Used to locate supermarkets in Winnipeg, this queries the Overpass API, and by running pull_osm_supermarkets.py, saves data/reference/winnipeg_supermarkets.geojson.
 This list of supermarkets is explored and cleaned in osm_eda.ipynb.

-4) Company Websites
+4) Company Websites<br>
 Used to build a reliable address inventory of supermarkets and large independent grocery stores.

-5) 2021 Census Information for Winnipeg Neighbourhoods The page linked below gives an alphabetical listing of Winnipeg's 2021 census data for neighbourhoods.
+5) 2021 Census Information for Winnipeg Neighbourhoods<br>
+The page linked below gives an alphabetical listing of Winnipeg's 2021 census data for neighbourhoods.
 I used this data in a previous class project involving crime and bus data.
 Each neighbourhood linked page contains an .xlsx, where I ran a script that collected the population number and appended it to a lookup table.
 Then, this neighbourhood data was appended with the neighbourhood geometry multipolygon from City of Winnipeg Open Data Portal.
 This creates a file /data/reference/neighbourhoods.csv folder.
-This original file was a pain to create. https://legacy.winnipeg.ca/census/2021/Alpha/default.asp
+This original file was a pain to create.<br>
+https://legacy.winnipeg.ca/census/2021/Alpha/default.asp

 ## Scripts
 in run order

-1) pull_osm_supermarkets.py
+1) pull_osm_supermarkets.py<br>
 *DEPRECATED* OpenStreetMaps no longer used in favour of manual data collection.
 This queries the Overpass API, saving data/reference/winnipeg_supermarkets.geojson for further exploring and cleaning before being used for the project.

-2) attach_neighbourhoods_to_parcels.py
+2) attach_neighbourhoods_to_parcels.py<br>
 This file takes in /data/raw/Assessment_Parcels_20251112.csv or whichever dated file you grab from the Open Data portal, and as well takes in /data/reference/neighbourhoods.csv.
 First, valid residential parcels are filtered from the aggregate of all parcels, then the centroid lat and lon of each is computed to be inside one of the neighbourhoods